F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

     ```cmake
     install(FILES <file 1> <file 2> DESTINATION <destination>)
     ```
+    - We have to install both public API headers and their internal dependencies.
+Usually, this means installing most of the headers.
     - The `<destination>` is the directory where the files will be installed.
 Typically, it is `${CMAKE_INSTALL_INCLUDEDIR}/${PROJECT_NAME}` for header files.
     - We usually only want a single set of headers to be installed for both Debug and Release builds (**for vcpkg, this is required**).
 This can be achieved by using the `CONFIGURATIONS` parameter of the `install` command.
 Example:
         ```cmake